 Instructions

-- Hard boil eggs.
-Slice eggs lengthwise, remove yolks and place yolks in a medium bowl.
+- Once cooled enough to handle, slice eggs lengthwise, remove yolks and place yolks in a medium bowl.
 Arrange egg white halves in your favorite Deviled Egg serving bowl.

 Notes